scottfalbo/portfolio/README.md

   + 05/05/2021
     + Refactored delete project method to also remove the image from azure storage.
     + Added update image form to the project admin page that uploads the new image, updates the project in the database, and deletes the old image from azure storage.
+  + 05/06/2021
+    + Worked on admin page style for mobile and desktop.
+Cleaned up menu styles a bit.
+  + 05/08/2021
+    + Updated all database models and added a `HomePage` model for dynamic data rendering and updating.
+    + Finished crud full CRUD actions for Projects, Tattoos, and the HomePage.
+    + Added forms for Tattoo and HomePage admin.

 ---